G2Pavon/G2Pavon.github.io/_posts/2024-06-21-Mapping-a-Kreedz-map.md

 ### Why TrenchBroom Instead of Valve Hammer Editor or J.A.C.K.?

-While traditional editors like VHE and J.A.C.K. have their merits—indeed, 99.9% of KZ maps have been made with them and they are excellent tools—I've found TrenchBroom significantly enhances map creation workflow.
-Seeing Quake mappers creating outstanding maps with TrenchBroom highlights its capabilities.
-They achieve levels that often surpass those in the GoldSrc community, thanks in part to TrenchBroom.
-Its 3D-focused workflow and modern interface, similar to Blender, allows for an intuitive and natural approach to designing Kreedz maps, since KZ is about three-dimensional spatial movement.
-Working in a 3D view is more friendly for new mappers.
-It's worth mentioning that TrenchBroom also supports 2D views, which I primarily use for precise vertex editing, especially when working with small grids.
+While traditional editors like VHE and J.A.C.K. have their advantages (in fact, 99.9% of KZ maps have been created with them and they are excellent tools), TrenchBroom has a 3D-centered workflow and a modern interface.
+It allows for an intuitive and natural approach to designing Kreedz maps, as KZ is all about three-dimensional spatial movement, and that’s why I think it is more user-friendly for new mappers.
+It’s worth mentioning that TrenchBroom also supports 2D views, which I personally only use for precise vertex editing, especially when working with small grids.

 #### The Only Four Drawbacks of TrenchBroom Compared to J.A.C.K: